DomGries/InnoDependencyInstaller/README.md

 ## Installation and Usage

 1. Download and install [Inno Setup 6.2+](https://www.jrsoftware.org/isinfo.php).
-2. Download and extract [this repository](https://github.com/DomGries/InnoDependencyInstaller/archive/master.zip) or clone it.
+2. Download [this repository](https://github.com/DomGries/InnoDependencyInstaller/archive/master.zip) or clone it.
 3. Open the extracted _CodeDependencies.iss_ file.
 4. Comment out dependency defines to disable installing them in the example setup and leave only dependencies that need to be installed:
     ```iss